 - Ukranian is the official language.

-Generel secondary education in Ukraine is compulsory for all children through state schools.
-Since 2005 secondary schools lasts for 12 years, starting at age six.
-By the end of secondary school all Ukranian students take IGT´s (Independent Government Tests), these are then used to apply for a higher education program or course at a university or such.
+General secondary education in Ukraine is compulsory for all children through state schools.
+Since 2005 secondary schools last for 12 years, starting often at the age of six.
+By the end of secondary school all Ukranian National Students take IGT´s (Independent Government Tests), these are then used to apply for a higher education program or course at a university or such.

-Free, state funded higher education is provided on a competative basis as well as private non-funded higher education.
-The language of tuition is generally Ukrainian or Russian.
+Free, state-funded higher education is provided to Ukranian National Students on a competitive basis as well as private non-funded higher education.
+The language of tuition is generally Ukrainian or Russian (For Ukrainian National Students)

-Ukrainian Universities offer both Bachelor Degree programs of 4 years and Master Degree programs of 5-6 years.
+Ukrainian Universities offer both Bachelor Degree programs of 4 years and Master Degree programs of 5-6 years (4 years at bachelors + 1.5 or 2 years at Masters).
 These degrees are both taught and awarded in accordance with the Bologna process, in which Ukraine is taking part.

 Postgraduate Studies in Ukraine